ibm-cloud-docs/assistant/skill-search-add.md

     For more tips about improving results, read the [Improve your natural language query results from Watson Discovery](https://developer.ibm.com/blogs/improving-your-natural-language-query-results-from-watson-discovery/){: external} blog post.

-- **My response text is surrounded by brackets**: If you notice that your response text is surrounded by brackets and quotation marks (`["My response text"]`) when you test it from the Preview integration, for example, you might need to change the source field that you're using in the configuration.
+- **My response text is surrounded by brackets**: If you notice that your response text is surrounded by brackets and quotation marks (`["My response text"]`) when you test it from the Preview, for example, you might need to change the source field that you're using in the configuration.
 The unexpected formatting indicates that the value is stored in the source document as an array.
 Any field that you extract text from must contain a value with a String data type, not an Array data type.
 When the chat integration shows a response that is extracted from a field that stores the data as an array, it does a straight conversion of the array value into a string, which produces a response that includes the array syntax.

   For example, maybe the field in the source document contains an array with a single text value as its only array element: